wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 This post will serve as a revisiting of the philosophy that inspired me and as a chance to formalize my ideas surrounding it with words.

 I read both *The Myth of Sisyphus* (1955), and *The Stranger* (1942).
 While *The Myth of Sisyphus* was a much denser read, I feel I actually got a lot more of the philosophical ideas presented, while I found the entire contents of *The Stranger* can be summed up the first few sections of *The Myth of Sisyphus*.
-I believe this is because it was written later and Camus was able to develop his ideas and presentation in this more to-the-point essay.

 ## Summary of Absurdism

 I will start by summarizing what I have gathered from my cursory study of the philosophy.

-Absurdism is the acceptance that your life, the lives of others, and the world you live in are all finite.
-You are playing a game where you a free to make up the rules; there are no judgemental referees.
-There is no inherent meaning to be found in the universe other than what you make yourself, and even then, time will take that away as well.
+Absurdism is the acceptance that your life, the lives of others, and the world you live in are all finite; the realization and acceptance that you are playing a game where you a free to make up the rules; there are no judgemental referees.
+There is no inherent meaning to be found in the universe, only what you make yourself, and even then, time will take that away as well.

+### Defining **The Absurd**

-The Absurd is the relationship and constant tension between the universe, devoid of inherent meaning, and humans, conscious creatures that impose meaning at every level.
+The Absurd is the relationship and constant tension between the universe, devoid of inherent meaning, and humans, conscious creatures that constantly seek meaning.
-As stated by Werner Herzog "The universe is monstrously indifferent to the existence of man."

 > The Absurd is essentially a divorce.
 It lies in neither of the elements compared; it is born of their confrontation.

+Camus enumerates many of the feelings and consequences of The Absurd to try and get at the heart of it.
+It is the problem that a conscious man is faced with upon his disillusion.
+The discovery of it produces the kind of existential questioning we are interested in.

 ## On *The Myth of Sisyphus*